EngineersBox/Conduit/README.md

 # Conduit
-Structured metrics consumer based on JSON paths and destructuring patterns
+Structured metrics ingester based on JSON paths and destructuring patterns to produce Riemann events